 Intensive coursework begins at the beginning of the designated term.
 Candidates must attend every day in its entirety during the days of intensive class meetings in order to pass the course.
 Candidates are required to have all textbooks at the start of class and during each day of class during the on-campus portion of the intensive course.
-Not having textbooks during residency may result in a reduction in class participation grade.
+Not having textbooks may result in a reduction in class participation grade.
 Candidates are required to have audio and video access during each day of the intensive.

-Dates, times, and room numbers for intensive class meetings are in ASIST.
+Dates and times for intensive class meetings are in ASIST or the Course Registration Tool.